agausmann/gaussian.dev/rust-tips/_posts/2021-07-12-option-as-deref.md

 }
 ```

 So what's happening here?
-You can see in the source code (go to the [method
-documentation][`Option::as_deref`] and click \[src\]), it looks very similar to
+You can see in the [source code][src], it looks very
-our own long-hand implementation, but more generic.
-This is what it looks like,
+similar to our own long-hand implementation, but more generic.
+This is what it
-at the time of writing:
+looks like, at the time of writing (Rust 1.53.0):

 ```rust
 impl<T: Deref> Option<T> {